-Diet: Yellow jackets eat spiders and insects.
+Diet: Yellow jacket wasps eat spiders and insects.
 They will also feed on human food, especially meats and sweets.
-Unlike bees, wasps do not make honey or store food.
+Unlike bees, these wasps do not make honey or store food.

-Habitat: Yellow jackets like to be where humans live.
-They usually build their nests underground, around garbage and in cool, dark spaces.
-They also build nests in trees, shrubs and in holes in walls.
-Most yellow jacket colonies only remain active for one year.
-Then the queen flies off to start a new colony.
-The remaining bees die in the fall and the nest is abandoned.
-Look for yellow jacket nests during the day, because you can see them flying in and out, but destroy nests at night, when they are dormant and all there.
+Habitat: Yellow jacket wasps congregate where humans live.
+They usually build their nests underground, around rubbish and in cool, dark spaces.
+Nests may be built in trees, shrubs and in holes in walls.
+Most colonies only remain active for one year.
+When the wasp queen flies off to start a new colony, the remaining bees die and the nest is abandoned.
+Look for yellow jacket nests during the day, because you can see them flying in and out, but destroy nests at night, when they are dormant.

-Impact: Wasps help farmers by eating pests that can destroy crops.
-They are dangerous because they can sting multiple times, injecting venom into the host.
-For most people a yellow jacket sting just causes a welt and temporary pain, but their sting can cause allergic reactions to people sensitive to this venom.
+Impact: Yellow jacket wasps help farmers by eating other pests that can destroy crops.
+They are dangerous however because they can sting multiple times and inject venom into the host.
+For most people a yellow jacket wasp sting just causes a welt and temporary pain, but their sting can cause allergic reactions to people sensitive to this venom.

 - Avoid wasp stings

-- Do not attempt to remove a nest on your own.
+- Do not attempt to remove a wasp nest on your own.

 - Vinegar apparently makes a good bait for water traps designed to capture and get rid of wasps.